-While a burst of gluten-free products have been appearing on grocery store shelves over recent years, it can still be difficult to decide where to start in building up your first gluten-free pantry.
-Having a good selection of gluten-free items on hand can help make meal preparation relatively easy, and remove some of the uncertainty in making food choices.
-Here are some suggestions to get you started on stocking-up your pantry.
-There are many options to pick and choose foods you prefer, and there is plenty of room to grow once you become more comfortable with your gluten-free diet.
+There has been a burst of gluten-free products appearing on grocery store shelves over recent years, but it can still be difficult to know where to start in building up your first gluten-free pantry.
+Having a good selection of gluten-free items on hand will help make meal preparation easier, and remove some of the uncertainty in making food choices.
+Here are some suggestions to get you started.
+There is plenty of room to grow and vary your pantry as you become more comfortable with your gluten-free diet.

-Before going to the grocery store, take some time to consider your kitchen and pantry layout.
+Take some time to consider your kitchen and pantry layout.
 Will the entire kitchen be gluten-free, or will it be a shared space?
-If it is a shared kitchen, purchasing sealed containers and storing gluten-free foods above those which contain gluten can help prevent cross-contamination.
-Whether or not it will be an entirely gluten-free kitchen, it is important to give your pantry a thorough cleaning to remove crumbs or traces of any gluten-containing items.
+If it is a shared kitchen, purchasing sealed containers and storing gluten-free foods above those which contain gluten can help prevent cross-contact.
+Whether or not it will be an entirely gluten-free kitchen, it is important to give your pantry a thorough cleaning to remove crumbs or traces of any gluten containing items.

 Take stock of your unique approach to cooking and eating

 What sorts of things do you regularly like to eat?
 Of those foods that contained gluten, which do you want to find gluten-free alternatives for?
 Are you willing to try new foods or products?
 What is your budget and how much time do you have to prepare meals?
 Do you want to cook from scratch or would you prefer more convenience foods?
 Giving some thought to these things in advance will help guide your gluten-free shopping so that your pantry and kitchen are truly suited to you.

 Making educated selections